IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 If the `status` value is other than `success`, the `message` field provides additional information about the issue.

+>NOTE: Since this endpoint does not check for opt-out records, it never returns the `optout` status.

 ## Test Identities

 | Type | Identity | Purpose | Next Endpoint |